wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/see-how-tool-works.md

 Each themed business outcome on the **Home** page leverages multiple key indicators to offer views of how work happens, with links to further explore the stats and evidence-based suggestions on how to drive change for business success.

-The following is a snapshot of the **Protect employee wellbeing** view, which can be found by selecting the **Enhance organizational agility** outcome.
+The following is a snapshot of the **Protect employee wellbeing** view, which can be found by selecting the **Enhance organizational resiliency** outcome.

 ![Home page insight](../media/insight-example.png)